Jung's Poetry and Literature

 Page 2717 of The Great Dictionary of Korean Poems

-In the book, President Jung was described as a person who has gained a deep understanding of the mysterious and profound wonders and creations of God in the world.
-He realised about God’s principle of creation; the nature of creation is the same as the nature of human beings.
+In the book, President Jung Myung Seok was described as a person who has gained a deep understanding of the mysterious and profound wonders and creations of God in the world.
+He realised God’s principle of creation; the nature of creation is the same as the nature of human beings.
 In the same vein, God created human beings in His image and likeness – the nature of human beings is the same as the nature of God.
 In this way, he provided a clear and easy way to understand the connection between Heaven and Earth, a human being’s physical and spiritual side.

 Ten of his poems were included in this book, such as ‘Narrow Mind,’ ‘Life,’ ‘Our Love,’ ‘Movement of the Cloud,’ ‘Never-changing Heart,’ and ‘Hope’.
 His poem ‘Hope’ reflects the sentiments that true hope can only be gained when one undergoes the training of tribulations and hardships.
-His definition of true hope exactly displays the profound meaning of the truth of life and triggers to reader to ponder over what has been written.
+His definition of true hope exactly displays the profound meaning of the truth of life and triggers to the reader to ponder over what has been written.